 Types of Same Day Loans

 - Payday loan.
 A payday loan or cash advance is a short-term unsecured loan usually repaid on your next payday.
 To apply for a payday loan, most loan lenders require proof of income, an active bank account, and state-issued ID and you’ll need to sign a loan agreement if you want a payday loan.
 Most payday loans have same-day funding options including cash if it’s a storefront lender or on debit card if it’s an online payday lender.
 Because the annual percentage rate of interest (APR) for which payday loans average around 400%, only use a payday loan when it’s the best option for you.
 Some payday loan lenders also lend out online installment loans which are similar but repayment of the debt is over multiple pay periods.

 - Possible loan.
 Possible offers mobile-only installment loans that are repaid over time and builds credit history.
 You don’t need good credit and you can apply, get approved, and receive money in minutes on your eligible debit card or in 1-2 days in your bank account.
-Repay the loan in multiple installments and build credit history – Possible reports bi-monthly payments to all three credit bureaus: Experian, TransUnion, and Equifax.
+Repay the loan in multiple installments and build credit history – Possible reports bi-monthly payments to two credit bureaus: Experian and TransUnion.
 A Possible loan has an APR of 150-200% depending on state, much cheaper than traditional payday loans online or with storefronts, bank overdraft fees, and payday advance apps that require membership fees and/or tips.